| |

 pencil, with the comment bleibt weg, leaving what had

+been an accompaniment as the sole musical material.
 In general the orchestral conception seems to have been

 fairly well established in Mahler's mind, though occasionally